jnk0le/RFM7x-lib/README.md

 ## RFM75P

 This module uses bk2425 chip which is a (BOM) cost optimized one, thus it doesn't have VDDPA output.
-Internal PA leaks only 300mV (LNA about 50mV) DC offset into antenna path, so it could be somehow possible to extract TREN (TXEN) signal.
+Internal PA leaks about 300mV DC offset into antenna path, so it could be somehow possible to extract TREN (TXEN) signal.

 - PAEN (RXEN) have to be connected to CE line, like in cheap nRF+PA modules, since RFX treats it as "doesn't care" in TX mode (10us single shot transmissions should be possible)